chreng/BigClock/README.md

 If you want to exit, reset clock placement or remove the autostart at login do this:

-* Locate the startflag-icon in the tray and click the icon
+* Locate the startflag-icon in the tray and click the icon then click the button associated with the desired action